-The side effects may vary depending on the method of application or concentration of the agent in the product.
+The side effects may vary depending on the method of application.

-However, those more commonly associated with these products include tingling, a slight and temporary change in skin colour where the treatment is applied, or swelling.
+However, those more commonly associated with EMLA include tingling, a slight and temporary change in skin colour where the treatment is applied, or swelling.

 It depends mostly on which other treatments you are using.
 Tell your prescriber about any other medicines you are currently taking during consultation.